 - 1. Have a citizenry that's knowledgeable and aware of responsible natural resource use. - 2.
-Observe citizens demonstrating watershed protection behaviors. - Observe trained volunteers educating citizens. - 4.
-Confirm that VLAWMO helped MS4 partners make progress in meeting state standards. - Have programs and partnerships that foster education and participation that build on the interests and abilities of VLAWMO residents. - Observe evidence that VLAWMO residents are aware of actions being taken to address VLAWMO's priority issues.
+Observe citizens demonstrating watershed protection behaviors. - Observe trained volunteers educating citizens. - Confirm that MS4 partners are collaborating, using resources, and meeting state requirements to the best of their ability. - Have programs and partnerships that foster education and participation that build on the interests and abilities of VLAWMO residents. - Observe evidence that VLAWMO residents are aware of actions being taken to address VLAWMO's priority issues.